List of Pixar films: 1906

-In 2005, Pixar began collaborating with Disney and Warner Bros. on a live-action film adaptation of James Dalessandro's novel 1906, with Brad Bird announced as the director.
+In 2005, Pixar began collaborating with Disney and Warner Bros.
+Pictures on a live-action film adaptation of James Dalessandro's novel 1906, with Brad Bird announced as the director.
 It would have marked Pixar's first involvement in a live-action production and its first collaboration with a major production company other than Disney.
 Disney and Pixar left the project due to script problems and an estimated budget of $200 million, and it is in limbo at Warner Bros.
 However, in June 2018, Bird mentioned the possibility of adapting the novel as a TV series, and the earthquake sequence as a live-action feature film.

 Newt

-A Pixar film titled Newt (which would have been Gary Rydstrom's feature directorial debut) was announced in April 2008, with Pixar planning to release it in 2011, which was later delayed to 2012, but it had finally been canceled by early 2010.
+A Pixar film titled Newt (which would have been Gary Rydstrom's feature directorial debut) was announced in April 2008, with a release date in 2011.
+Its release was later pushed out to 2012, and by early 2010 was canceled.
 John Lasseter noted that the film's proposed plot line was similar to another film, Blue Sky Studios' Rio (2011).
-In a March 2014 interview, then-Pixar president Edwin Catmull stated that Newt was an idea that was not working in pre-production.
-When the project was passed to Pete Docter, the director of Monsters, Inc. and Up, he pitched an idea that Pixar thought was better, and that concept became Inside Out.
+In a March 2014 interview, Pixar's then-president Edwin Catmull said that Newt was an idea that was not working in pre-production.
+When the project was passed to Pete Docter, the director of Monsters, Inc. and Up, he pitched a completely different idea that Pixar thought was better, and that concept became Inside Out.